Moroxi/Fov-Mod/README.md

 # FOV MOD - Competitive Performance Enhancement Mod for Venge.io

 FOV MOD is a performance enhancement mod for Venge.io, a popular first-person shooter game.
-The mod is designed to improve the game's performance in competitive matches and provide a lag-free experience by removing certain assets and using smooth textures.
+The mod is designed to improve the game's performance in competitive matches and provide a lag-free experience by removing certain assets and using smoother textures.

 ## Features

 The FOV MOD includes the following features:

 - Removes certain assets to improve game performance in competitive matches and provide a lag-free experience
-- Replaces certain textures with smooth textures for better performance
+- Replaces certain textures with smoother textures for better performance
 - News Removed
 - Charfix Included (Helps in Finding Enemies in-game by using custom black and blue character textures)
 - Custom Gun Skins